{{flagHref}}

 What is Selenium?

-How is Selenium generally prepared?
+How is Selenium usually prepared?

 It is mostly extracted from selenide ores during the refining of metals like copper, using roasting and purification techniques.